aws-samples/aws-hybrid-storage-workshop/scenario-1/module-3/README.md

-#  Cutover data volume to Amazon EBS in eu-central-1
+#  Cutover data volume to Amazon EBS in Frankfurt (eu-central-1)

 ## Introduction

 In this module, you will launch an EC2 instance with a secondary EBS volume created from the snapshot of your gateway volume from the previous module.
-You will RDP connect to the new instance and verify all expected data is now in the Frankfurt region.
-At which point you will have successfully migrated from a windows instance in Ireland eu-west-1 (simulating on-premises OS) to a windows instance Fankfurt (eu-central-1, which is just being itself ;) ).
+You will RDP connect to the new instance and verify all expected data is now in the Frankfurt (eu-central-1) region.
+At which point you will have successfully migrated from a windows instance in Ireland (eu-west-1, simulating on-premises) to a windows instance Fankfurt (eu-central-1, which is just being itself ;) ).

 ## Architecture overview